 Preparing for mobilisation

-Preparing a rail project of this scale is no small feat.
+Preparing a rail project of this scale was no small feat.
 To enable the project to move from construction to operations required TfL to demonstrate that Crossrail and its partners had delivered a railway which is integrated, safe, operable, maintainable and meets the required performance and reliability levels.

 Working closely with TfL, we were crucial in supporting the development of the joint trial operations plan to meet assurance and documentation requirements.
 We reviewed standards and helped to identify any gaps, writing new standards where needed.
 We worked in collaboration with Network Assurance teams to integrate and implement critical operations systems.